Repair help

 After cleaning, reattach the sensor in its original position and secure the access panel.
 Turn the power back on and test the furnace to ensure it runs smoothly.
 If problems persist, replacing the flame sensor may be necessary.

-If your flame sensor continues to malfunction after cleaning or shows signs of wear, replacement may be the best option.
+If your furnace flame sensor continues to malfunction after cleaning or shows signs of wear, replacement may be the best option.
 At AZParts, we carry reliable flame sensor replacements that match a wide range of furnace models, helping restore safe and consistent operation.

 3. How to Find the Location of a Flame Sensor on Your Furnace?

 Before you clean or replace a flame sensor, you need to know exactly where it is located in your furnace.
 Identifying its position helps you work safely and prevents accidental damage to other components.
 The flame sensor is always placed near the burner because it must detect the presence of a flame during ignition.
+Before cleaning or replacing the flame sensor, you need to know its location in your furnace.
+The sensor is always near the burner to detect the flame during ignition.

 The flame sensor is a small metal rod, usually bent at one end, and secured by a screw (Source: AZParts)